YashNarK/notes/README.md

 - Notes of Pluralsight learning pathway for prompt engineering.
 - Guidelines for prompting, quick review of AI (especially Generative AI)

+### 5. Frontend Development

+- **HTML**
+  - Overview of HTML and its structure.
+  - Commonly used HTML tags and attributes.

+- **CSS**
+  - Introduction to Cascading Style Sheets.
+  - Styling HTML elements using CSS.

+- **JavaScript in the Browser**
+  - Interacting with the Document Object Model (DOM).
+  - Handling events and manipulating the DOM dynamically.

+- **Responsive Web Design**
+  - Creating websites that adapt to different screen sizes.
+  - Media queries and flexible grid layouts.

+- **Frontend Frameworks**
+  - Overview of popular frontend frameworks (e.g., Angular, ReactJS).
+  - Building single-page applications (SPAs).

+- **Web Performance Optimization**
+  - Techniques for optimizing website performance.
+  - Minification, compression, and lazy loading.

+### 6. WSL Basics

+- **Installation**
+  - Step-by-step guide for installing WSL on Windows.

+- **Managing Distributions**
+  - Installing and removing WSL distributions.
+  - Updating and upgrading WSL.

+- **Command Line Basics**
+  - Basic commands for navigating and interacting with WSL.

+- **File System Integration**
+  - Accessing Windows files from WSL.
+  - File permissions and ownership in WSL.

+### 7. GIT

+- **Git Basics**
+  - Initializing a Git repository.
+  - Committing changes and viewing commit history.

+- **Branching and Merging**
+  - Creating and managing branches.
+  - Merging changes and resolving conflicts.

+- **Collaborative Workflows**
+  - Forking and cloning repositories.
+  - Pull requests and code reviews.

+- **Git Best Practices**
+  - Guidelines for clean and effective version control.
+  - Commit message conventions and branching strategies.

 ## Contributing

 If you find any errors, have additional insights, or want to contribute notes on new topics, feel free to create a pull request or open an issue.